ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

 based on the size functions to better represent the selected objects.
 The intersection between the Cartesian grid and the input geometry is calculated and the intersecting cells are identified and marked.

-A watertight faceted representation (defined by quad faces of the Cartesian mesh) is created of the boundaries between the region(s) of interest (identified via material points) and all other regions.
+A watertight faceted representation (defined by quad faces of the Cartesian mesh) is created of the boundaries between the regions of interest (identified via material points) and all other regions.
 The nodes on the faceted representation are then projected back to the input geometry, resulting into a Wrapper surface closely representing the input geometry.
-The edges are imprinted on the wrapped zones, and individual zones are recovered and rezoned based on the original geometry object(s).
+The edges are imprinted on the wrapped zones, and individual zones are recovered and rezoned based on the original geometry objects.

 The Wrapper surface quality is improved by post-wrapping operations.
 Surfaces are remeshed based on size functions/size field.